Tattoo Aftercare

 Cleaning Instructions

-Body piercings need to be cleaned once or twice daily, every day for the entire initial healing time.
-Most people clean morning and/or night, in the shower.
+Body piercings need to be cleaned once or twice daily, every day for the entirety of the healing time quoted by your piercer.
+Most people clean morning and/or night.
 Do not clean more often as this can irritate your piercing, and possibly delay your healing.
 For once-a-day cleanings, do it at the end of your day.
 Optimal frequency will depend on your skin sensitivity, activity level, and environmental factors.

 Before cleanings wash hands thoroughly with liquid antibacterial soap and hot water.
 If you wish, you may wear disposable latex of vinyl gloves and/or also use a hand sanitizing gel.
 Never ever touch healing piercings with dirty hands.
 This is vital for avoiding infections.

 Allow the solution to cleanse there for a minute.
+Rinse site as needed to remove any build up or cleaning solution residue.
 You may bathe normally, just don't purposely work anything other than the cleanser onto the inside of the piercing.

-Gently pat dry with disposable paper products such as gauze or tissues, as cloth towels can harbor bacteria.
+Gently pat dry with disposable paper products such as paper towel or tissue.
+Do not use a cloth towel as these can harbor bacteria and snag your jewelry causing irritation or injury.

 What is Normal